Drogo24/Power-BI-Portfolio/README.md

 ![Rating and reviews report (Click to view)](ratings.gif)

 ## **2. Promotion compliance**
 Powerful analyzing and tracking tool built in Power BI to analyze how well the promotional campaigns run on e-Commerce websites adhere to the business requirements.
-It helps in taking actions based on the number of promotions complaint across a brand products and categories.

 ![Rating and reviews report (Click to view)](Promo.gif)